Vermillion and the Whitefish Point-Two Hearted country, Michigan

 Here is T. L. Hankinson's 'Results of the Shiras expeditions to Whitefish Point, Michigan', with many old photos of the landscapes at Vermillion ca. 191x!

 See the vikipedia article, to which I've added a bit.

 And here is forestry information from the MI DNR for this area: lots of info in the reports if you know how to interpret it.
-The MI website addressing is awful, so when this link breaks (it will) go DNR > Forests, Land & Water > Newberry Management Unit
+The MI website addressing is awful, so when this link breaks (it will; I update it from time to time, last 2015.03) go DNR > Forests, Land & Water > Newberry Management Unit

 4. For more information on the Duck Lake Fire (DLF)